LukeGarnham/Stumps-and-Studs-MS4/README.md

 To then import all of the data from the db.json file, I used the command *./manage.py loaddata db.json* which loaded all of the data into the Postgres database.

 Within the global settings file, I then created an if statement which checks for the environment variable DATABASE_URL and if it exists, uses it to connect to the Postgres database, otherwise it connects to the Django default sqlite3 database.
-Since the DATABASE_URL only exists in the Heroku environment, when the app is launched from Heroku the Postgres database is used but when working in GitPod (or any other environment), the  default sqlite3 database is used.
+Since the DATABASE_URL only exists in the Heroku environment (where it is set to True), when the app is launched from Heroku the Postgres database is used but when working in GitPod, the  default sqlite3 database is used.

 ### Creating An Amazon S3 Bucket

 Having previously signed up to Amazon's AWS Service, I logged into my account and created a new S3 bucket called 'stumps-and-studs'.
-Under the Properties tab, I turned off the default option which blocks public access.
+Under the Properties tab, I turned off the default option which usually blocks public access.
 Next I enabled static website hosting.

 Under the permissions tab, I added a CORS configuration which was taken from the instructions provided in the [Code Institute Boutique-Ado mini-project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d90bfac64e564b41a177b65c34a63502/?child=first).
 Next, under the bucket policy section, I generated a security policy with the following settings:

 Select Type of Policy: S3 Bucket Policy

 Principal: *

 Actions: GetObject

 Bucket ARN:  arn:aws:s3:::stumps-and-studs

 Next I clicked Add Statement and then Generate Policy.
 I copied the policy into the bucket policy editor.
 I modified the Resource value by adding '/*' onto the end.
 Then I clicked Save Changes.